-At JD Service Now, we?ve got a Durham plumber who can handle one of your toughest plumbing problems: toilet troubles.
-It?s incredibly unhygienic to allow your toilet go unrepaired, especially since you rely on it on a daily basis.
-Not to mention, a leaky toilet can cause you to waste water, sending the costs of your water and energy bills through the roof.
-In fact, your toilet troubles may seem so bad that not even the world?s greatest plumber would be able to fix them.
+At JD Service Now, we've got a Durham plumber who can handle one of your toughest plumbing problems: toilet troubles.
+It's incredibly unhygienic to allow your toilet to go unrepaired, especially since you rely on it on a daily basis.
+Not to mention, a leaky toilet can cause you to wastewater, sending the costs of your water and energy bills through the roof.
+In fact, your toilet troubles may seem so bad that not even the world's greatest plumber would be able to fix them.

 Our Durham Plumber: 5 Common Problems

 There are plenty of things that can go wrong with your toilet, but J.D.
 Plumbing can narrow it down to the 5 most common.
 Take a look:

 - Clogs/Overflows: When a toilet drain is clogged, a single flush can cause it to overflow.
 Make sure you always have a plunger handy to resolve the clog.
 Simply place the plunger over the drain, pump it up and down a couple of times and remove it.
 The clog will probably start to break up and the water will begin to drain.
 More complex clogs, however, must be removed by a professional.

 - A Leaking Base: This can be caused by worn seals, a cracked bowl or tank, or a leaking supply line.
 If you can't see any cracks, then try tightening the bolts on the seals.
 If that fails, we can replace the seals.